brpapa/recursion-tree-visualizer/README.md

 You need create the following AWS resources:
    - Lambda function defined as container image
    - API Gateway for trigger the lambda function
-   - ECR repository for store container images
+   - ECR repository with tag immutability disabled for store container images

 1. Store an IAM user access key in GitHub Actions secrets named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
    See the documentation for each action used below for the recommended IAM policies for this IAM user,